projectacrn/acrn-hypervisor/doc/developer-guides/hld/atkbdc-virt-hld.rst

 AT keyboard controller emulation
 ################################

-This document describes AT keyboard controller emulation implementation in ACRN device model.
-Atkbdc device emulates a PS2 keyboard and mouse.
+This document describes the AT keyboard controller emulation implementation in the ACRN device model.
+The Atkbdc device emulates a PS2 keyboard and mouse.

 Overview
 ********

-The PS2 port is a 6-pin mini-Din connector used for connecting keyboards and mice to a PC compatible computer system.
+The PS2 port is a 6-pin mini-Din connector used for connecting keyboards and mice to a PC-compatible computer system.
 Its name comes from the IBM Personal System/2 series of personal computers, with which it was introduced in 1987.
 PS2 keyboard/mouse emulation is based on ACPI Emulation.
 We can add ACPI description of PS2 keyboard/mouse into virtual DSDT table to emulate keyboard/mouse in the User VM.

 .. figure:: images/atkbdc-virt-hld.png
    :align: center